chiradeep/netscaler-aws-automation/config/modules/lifecycle_lambda/README.md

 # Operation
 The autoscaling group is created with this lifecycle hook.
 A VPX is launched per availability zone.
 The VPX is launched with 1 network interface (ENI) which is the NSIP ENI in the server subnet.
-The lifecycle hook is called with `INSTANCE_LAUNCHING` which in turn calls this lifecycle lambda function.
-The lifecycle lambda create additional ENI in the server and client subnets and attaches them to the VPX and then tells AWS autoscaling  to CONTINUE.
+The lifecycle hook is called with `INSTANCE_LAUNCHING` or `INSTANCE_TERMINATING` event which in turn calls this lifecycle lambda function.
+The lifecycle lambda creates an additional ENI in the client subnet and attache it to the VPX and then tells AWS autoscaling  to CONTINUE.
 In addition the lifecycle lambda

 * configures the SNIP of the VPX
 * enables features (LB, SSL)